Marc-Boyer/Marc-Boyer/README.md

-I’m @Marc-Boyer, french researcher on embbedded networks.
+I’m @Marc-Boyer, french researcher on embbedded networks (CAN, AFDX, TSN).
 For more details see my WEB page http://www.onera.fr/staff/marc-boyer/